Types of Trout in North America: A Detailed Guide

 Catching Cutthroat Trout

 Since there is so much variation in species, the methods of catching them are very diverse.
-You’ll find cutthroat trout in clear lakes, rivers, and streams and they like hiding in downed and rotten wood cover.
-Your best chance of catching them is with an ultralight reel and small larvae or nymphs near river pools.
+You’ll find cutthroat trout in clear lakes, rivers, and streams.
+They like hiding in downed and rotten wood cover.

 They tend to move away from cover at night so fishing in the evening right at dusk is the best way to go.